Putting Phone in FreezerPutting Phone in Freezer: What Happens?

 Anything that helps a phone transfer away excess heat will help.
 If the phone isn’t too hot, you can simply put your hand against it, and your own body will help to transfer heat away from the phone (your circulatory system is very good at this).

-But, if the phone is hot enough that you want to put it in the freezer, it’s probably not safe to hold tightly in your hands.
+But, if the phone is a hot device, it’s probably not safe to hold tightly in your hands.
 These other ideas might work better.

 Turn Your Phone Off

 This is the most important thing.
-If you turn the phone off, it will stop generating heat.
+If you turn the phone off, it will stop generating heat and help avoid a sudden change in temperature that could cause damage.
 Also, unplug it.

-You can charge the batter later, but for now, leaving it plugged in would add a small source of heat to the whole exchange.
+You can charge the battery later, but for now, leaving it plugged in would add a small source of heat to the whole exchange.

 A phone that isn’t generating heat will cool off a lot faster than one that is.
 After you turn off and unplug the phone, you can combine some of the solutions below to get rid of that heat as fast as possible.